syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 {% endhighlight %}
 {% endtabs %}

-To select and deselect all the items of group by tap the checkbox in the group header, follow the code example.
+Follow the code example to select and deselect all the group items by tapping the checkbox in the group header.

 {% tabs %}
 {% highlight c# %}